ritamdas2/S-CS-skills/skills/cluster-3/24/report.md

 -----

 ## Summary
-- Used PWM to drive a single LED of your choice
+- Used PWM to drive a single LED

 - Designed and implemented console control to set an intensity level from 0 to 9